puinhoop/Kodak-DCS-Archive/photo-desk/4.3/compatibility/windows-10-11/README.md

    `C:\Program Files (x86)\Kodak\KODAK DCS Photo Desk\`

-3. Replace the original `KodakCMS.dll` with the version provided in this directory.
+3. Replace the original `kodakcms.dll` with the version provided in this directory.

 ## Tested